-The natural history of the Pyrénées Ariégeoises is the region’s true and outstanding wealth.
+The natural history of Les Pyrénées is the region’s true and outstanding wealth.
 Brown bears, Ibex, Mouflon [mountain sheep], Golden eagles, Lynx and Capercaillie really are the shining jewels in its crown.

 As well as these splendours of the natural world, the landscape is equally endowed with a rich and fascinating cultural history, none more so than that of The Cathars.

-The Cathars were a religious group who appeared in Europe in the eleventh century.
-The religion flourished in an area often referred to as the Languedoc, broadly bordered by the Mediterranean Sea, the Pyrenees, and the rivers Garonne, Tarn and Rhône -— and corresponding to the new French region of Occitanie (or the old French regions of Languedoc-Roussillon and Midi-Pyrenees).
+The Cathars were a religious group who flourished in south-western France towards the end of the 12th century.
+The movement took root in an area often referred to as the Languedoc, broadly bordered by the Mediterranean Sea, the Pyrenees, and the rivers Garonne, Tarn and Rhône -— and corresponding to the new French region of Occitanie (or the old French regions of Languedoc-Roussillon and Midi-Pyrenees).

 Their complete and utter rejection of the entire structure of the Roman Catholic Church of the time lead, ultimately, to their complete destruction.